Rishi2812/SE4AI_group_6/README.md

 -   ![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXd-2z7bx5xLN3Vqy6Ek9djot3VsI2hRfxO5mxehnckrUxHI3sQB2Tya91TSbFXHWT-hNducZsZs6UbxIMfwZ__fhXLgBL4dB-N3abaD-7lf2jjHoc9HK5Eu5tP3Rl7-onVT4vqY4mDc0mS0Ui62wHScEEzn?key=NrRNAj4z1NT8uDWfF8crnQ)

 -   The Smart Strategy medians are lower than dumb strategy ones in most of the datasets, as the chebyshev distances are sorted of these strategies .
 The lower median would indicate more number of shorter distances .
+-   Therefore, based on the above observation as evidences, we confirm that the hypothesis JJR1 doesn't hold true.
+JJR2, on the other hand, is valid and contradicts JJR1 by providing results showing that the smart strategy works well for both higher and lower dimensionality datasets.